2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 2002 Sacagawea Dollar Value

-tart by locating the mint mark below the date on the obverse side—P for Philadelphia, D for Denver, or S for San Francisco proof.
-Next, assess the coin’s condition, as grade significantly impacts value.
-Circulated examples are worth face value at $1, while uncirculated coins grading MS65 typically sell for around $7, and proof versions in PR70 condition reach approximately $30.
+Start by locating the mint mark below the date on the obverse side — P for Philadelphia, D for Denver, or S for San Francisco proof.
+Next, assess the coin’s condition, since grade significantly impacts value.

 CoinVaueChecker App 10

-For quick and accurate assessments, CoinValueChecker App simplifies this process by scanning your coin and providing instant value estimates based on current market data and grading standards, eliminating guesswork from your evaluation.
+For quick and accurate assessments, CoinValueChecker App simplifies this process by scanning your coin and providing instant value estimates based on current market data and grading standards.

 CoinValueChecker APP